amirziai/flatten/README.md

     'a_a_2': 3
 }
 ```
 This feature can prevent unnecessary processing which is a concern with deeply nested objects.

-Thanks to [@mcarans](http://github.com/jvalhondo) and [@aquilax](http://github.com/drajen) for requesting and helping with fleshing out this feature.

-# unflatten
+## unflatten
 Reverses the flattening process.
 Example usage:
 ```python
 from flatten_json import unflatten